chisophugis/lbd/source/otherinst.rst

 Cpu0MCTargetDesc.cpp do the target registration as mentioned in `section Target Registration`_ of the last chapter.
-I draw the register function and those class it registered in :ref:`otherinst_f1` to :ref:`otherinst_f9` for explanation.
+Drawing the register function and those class it registered in :ref:`otherinst_f1` to :ref:`otherinst_f9` for explanation.

 .. _otherinst_f1: